hakanai/haqua/README.markdown

 JTabbedPane:

 * The selected/pressed tab is painted one extra pixel to the left, to match the native look better.
-* Known issue: The currently-pressed tab still lacks the line to the left.

 JScrollPane: